This document attempts to help with commonly experienced VIEW problems.

 can be used to turn off all the margins, and headers and footers.

-The page length in View is the total of the margins, header & footer
+The page length in VIEW means the total of the margins, header lines, and

-lines, and text area.
-This means the number of lines of main text is
+text area.
+This means that the number of lines of main text is

 page length - margins - header line - footer line